 - Unsuccessful ongoing efforts to lose weight through diet and exercise

-- A true and sincere desire to lose weight and the ability to stick to a controlled diet and fitness program
+- A sincere desire to lose weight and the ability to commit to a controlled diet and fitness program

 Gastric sleeve procedures can serve one of two purposes: as a stand-alone surgery or as a preliminary step for those with a BMI of 60 or greater.
-In these cases, a gastric sleeve procedure is performed to help a patient lose enough weight to qualify for a secondary gastric bypass or gastric band surgery.
+In these cases, a gastric sleeve procedure is performed to help a patient with initial weight loss prior to having a secondary gastric bypass or SIPS or modified duodenal switch surgery.